-- Tribes recommend DACI program names be changed to DACTI to be more inclusive and respectful of the unique political status of California Tribes.
-Tribes continue to remind us at DACTI meetings that Tribes are governments and not stakeholders. - Tribes feel that Coordinating Committees can increase Tribal participation in IRWM by sending invitations/save-the-dates early by email from three weeks to one month at minimum, or secure dates for regularly scheduled meetings.
-Follow-up to be sure that each Tribe has received such information. - Utilize the "SF Bay Area Tribal Contact List" to outreach to Tribes in each IRWM region directly.
-California Indian Environmental Alliance, www.cieaweb.org - 10.
-Tribes expressed that to participate in their local IRWM travel stipends or support may be needed for those Tribes with limited resources and had hoped that the DACTI program could support this effort while it is operational. - 11.
-We recommend that Tribes are included in the decision-making bodies, in the SF Bay in the Coordinating Committee, and Project Selection Committee for the IRWM Program and that there are seats established for Tribal participation in the Coordinating Committee of the SF Bay Area IRWM, and in any workgroups or project selection committees. - 12.
+- Utilize the "SF Bay Area Tribal Contact List" to outreach to Tribes in each IRWM region directly.
+California Indian Environmental Alliance, cieaweb.org - 10.
+Tribes expressed that to participate in their local IRWM travel stipends or support may be needed for those Tribes with limited resources and had hoped that the DACTI program could support this effort while its operational. - 11.
+We recommend that Tribes are included in the decision-making bodies, in the SF Bay in the Coordinating Committee, and Project Selection Committee for the IRWM Program and that there are seate setablished for Tribal participation in the Coordinating Committee of the SF Bay Area IRWM, and in any workgroups or project selection committees. - 12.
 There should be a clear path to navigate the process for Tribes to participate in IRWMs as active voting members of IRWM Coordinating Committees and IRWM workgroups.
-In outreach materials the IRWM should document membership requirements. - Tribes must be included in all cases where regional governments are included in IRWM decision-making structures. - 14.
-The SF Bay Coordinating Committee should work with Tribes in their region to develop a system which allows each Tribal decision-making body participant to have an alternate, and establish meetings dates coordinated with existing mandatory scheduled events, 15.
-Tribes should be encouraged to participate in all of the IRWMs that overlap with their - Inbes should be encouraged to participate in all of the intervention of t - Tool so that Tribes can see which IRWMs they should be a part of.
-For many Tribes their Traditional territories overlap more than one IRWM so interregional funding is important, and as it is now most IRWM regions do not score higher points for interregional projects.
-7. To prepare for upcoming IRWM Implementation Project submissions CIEA or subsequent - 17.
-To prepare for upcoming INWM implementation Project Submissions CLEA or subsequent Tribal engagement support staff will follow-up with all SPay Tribal proponents who submitted projects previously, as well as with the Coordinating Committees to see what can be understood about the last funding round.
+In outreach materials the IRWM should document membership requirements. - 13.
+Tribes must be included in all cases where regional governments are included in IRWM decisionmaking structures. - 14.
+The SF Bay Coordinating Committee should work with Tribes in their region to develop a system which allows each Tribal decision-making body participant to have an alternate, and establish meetings dates coordinated with existing mandatory scheduled events, - Tribes should be encouraged to participate in all of the IRWMs that overlap with their Tribal traditional territories, or homelands. - 16.
+The Coordinating Committee should link their website to the DWR Water Management Tool so that Tribes can see which IRWMs they should be a part of.
+For many Tribes their Traditional territories overlap more than one IRWM so interregional funding is important, and as it is now most IRWM regions do not score higher points for interregional projects. - 17.
+To prepare for upcoming IRWM Implementation Project submissions CIEA or subsequent Tribal engagement support staff will follow-up with all SF Bay Tribal proponents who submitted projects previously, as well as with the Coordinating Committees to see what can be understood about the last funding round. - Tribes would like a pre-review process or clear checklist so the Coordinating Committees can advise project proponents if they are missing any attachments or information. - 19.

-DACTI Needs Assessment Results, California Indian Environmental Alliance, www.cieaweb.org

-- Tribes would like a pre-review process or clear checklist so the Coordinating Committees can advise project proponents if they are missing any attachments or information. - 19.
 Submit IRWM projects for inclusion in the IRWM Plan and work with Coordinating Committees to confirm steps to update the Plan.
 This is important whenever IRWM regions require that projects are include in their IRWM Plan before funding them. - 20.
-Ask each IRWM region if there were Tribal projects that were submitted by either a Tribe or by another entity partnering with a Tribe.
-Inform how many Tribal projects were approved in their region during Round 1. - 21.
-Contact Tribes who did submit and whose projects were not funded to see if they are interested in resubmitting. - 22.
+Ask each RRWM region if there were Tribal projects that were submitted by either a Tribe or by another entity partnering with a Tribe.
+Inform how many Tribal projects were approved in their region during Round 1.

+DACTI Needs Assessment Results, California Indian Environmental Alliance, cieaweb.org 39

+- Contact Tribes who did submit and whose projects were not funded to see if they are interested in resubmitting. - 22.
 Tribal projects may straddle IRWMs in adjacent funding areas.
-At one time interregional funds were available through DWR, however these funds did not provide benefits to Tribes as DWR and California Tribes had hoped.
+At one time interregional funds were available through DWR, however these funds did not provide benefits to Tribes as DWR, and California Tribes had hoped.
 This idea should not be discarded. - 23.
 That the state includes additional funding for IRWMs in budgets and bond measurements, and that bond authors include support for Tribes in multiple IRWMs.
 Several Tribes indicated they did not have the resources to participate in their IRWM, and when they have two to four to participate in their capacity issues are compounded.